 In the description above, we have used the term taxonomy to denote the entire taxonomy, which comprises several files: the concept definitions files and the relationship files.
 (See the section Taxonomy Document Files for a description of the various files that comprise a taxonomy.)

 In the sections that follow, we describe how to use the features of XBRL View to create and edit taxonomies.
-Starting with the section, Creating a New Taxonomy, we provide instructions, at the end of each section, for creating your own taxonomy.
-The instructions in each successive section build upon the work of previous sections.
+Starting with the section, Creating a New Taxonomy, we also provide instructions, at the end of each section, for creating your own taxonomy.
+The instructions in each successive section build on the work of previous sections.
 By the time you reach the section Creating Relationships: Part 1, you will have become familiar with XBRL View and be able to use it confidently.

-The taxonomy you will be creating leads, with additional work, to the taxonomy supplied with XMLSpy (Nanonull.xsd) and which is located in the folder C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2021\Examples\XBRLExamples\Nanonull.
+The taxonomy you will be creating leads, with additional work, to the taxonomy supplied with XMLSpy (Nanonull.xsd) and which is located in the folder C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2022\Examples\XBRLExamples\Nanonull.
 (Note that the main taxonomy file always has the extension .xsd.
 The file extension .xbrl is used for XBRL instance files and not for taxonomy files.)